The-Osint-Toolbox/Geolocation-OSINT/README.md

      <p>A collection of publicly accessible traffic camera feeds from the USA.</p>
     <li><a href="https://uktraffic.live/">UK Traffic Live</a></li>
      <p>Real-time monitoring of the UK’s 4,339 live traffic cameras.</p>
+    <li><a href="https://www.waze.com/live-map">Waze Live Map</a></li>
+     <p>Waze Live Map is a browser-based version of the operational Waze maps.
+It displays current traffic and reports from Wazers using their client app.</p>
 </ul>
 <br></br>